aline-with-e/Web-Scraping-Dividens-Funds-from-B3-Stock-Exchange-/README.md

 # Web-Scraping-Dividens-Funds-from-B3-Stock-Exchange-
 This code was built using Python and R to web scrape dividends from Funds from B3 stock exchange.
+The script in a jupyter notebook.

 The main purpose of this code was  automate my daily tasks.